xwp/vip-site-template/readme.md

 	  npm run install-cert

-5Start the development environment using Docker:
+5. Start the development environment using Docker:

 		npm run start

 	and `npm run stop` to stop the virtual environment at any time.
 Run `npm run start-debug` to start the environment in debug mode where all output from containers is displayed.
 Run `npm run stop-all` to stop all active Docker containers in case you're running into port conflicts.

-6Install the local WordPress multisite environment:
+6. Install the local WordPress multisite environment:

 		npm run setup

 	with the configuration from `local/public/wp-cli.yml`.

-7Visit [local.wpenv.net](https://local.wpenv.net) to view the development environment.
+7. Visit [local.wpenv.net](https://local.wpenv.net) to view the development environment.
 WordPress username `devgo` and password `devgo`.

-8Visit [mail.local.wpenv.net](https://mail.local.wpenv.net) to view all emails sent by WordPress.
+8. Visit [mail.local.wpenv.net](https://mail.local.wpenv.net) to view all emails sent by WordPress.

 The local development environment uses a self-signed SSL sertificate for HTTPS so the "Your connection is not private" error can be ignored to visit the site.